-Managing mouth Ulcers after Chemotherapy is very important.
-Chemotherapy drugs damage the oral mucosa, which results in oral ulcers or mouth sores.
-Ulcers are very painful and affect the patient’s oral intake.
 Sometimes so severe that even the patient becomes unable to take a sip of water.
 Ulcers begin 5-7 days after starting chemotherapy and last for 12-15 days.
 Also, it gets worse when the patient goes into the neutropenic phase.

-Care of a Patient having Mouth Ulcers:
+Care of a Patient with Mouth Ulcers:

 Patient care, especially oral care, is very important during mucositis and is managed well with some home remedies and good care.